Bode plot: Gain margin and phase margin

 If a simple yes or no on the stability issue is all that is needed, the amplifier is stable if f0 dB < f180.
 This criterion is sufficient to predict stability only for amplifiers satisfying some restrictions on their pole and zero positions (minimum phase systems).
-Although these restrictions usually are met, if they are not another method must be used, such as the Nyquist plot.
+Although these restrictions usually are met, if they are not, then another method must be used, such as the Nyquist plot.

 Optimal gain and phase margins may be computed using Nevanlinna–Pick interpolation theory.

 Examples using Bode plots

 Figures 6 and 7 illustrate the gain behavior and terminology.
 For a three-pole amplifier, Figure 6 compares the Bode plot for the gain without feedback (the open-loop gain) AOL with the gain with feedback AFB (the closed-loop gain).
 See negative feedback amplifier for more detail.

 In this example, AOL = 100 dB at low frequencies, and 1 / β = 58 dB.
 At low frequencies, AFB ≈ 58 dB as well.

 Because the open-loop gain AOL is plotted and not the product β AOL, the condition AOL = 1 / β decides f0 dB.
 The feedback gain at low frequencies and for large AOL is AFB ≈ 1 / β (look at the formula for the feedback gain at the beginning of this section for the case of large gain AOL), so an equivalent way to find f0 dB is to look where the feedback gain intersects the open-loop gain.
 (Frequency f0 dB is needed later to find the phase margin.)

 Near this crossover of the two gains at f0 dB, the Barkhausen criteria are almost satisfied in this example, and the feedback amplifier exhibits a massive peak in gain (it would be infinity if β AOL = −1).
 Beyond the unity gain frequency f0 dB, the open-loop gain is sufficiently small that AFB ≈ AOL (examine the formula at the beginning of this section for the case of small AOL).

 Figure 7 shows the corresponding phase comparison: the phase of the feedback amplifier is nearly zero out to the frequency f180 where the open-loop gain has a phase of −180°.
 In this vicinity, the phase of the feedback amplifier plunges abruptly downward to become almost the same as the phase of the open-loop amplifier.
 (Recall, AFB ≈ AOL for small AOL.)

 Comparing the labeled points in Figure 6 and Figure 7, it is seen that the unity gain frequency f0 dB and the phase-flip frequency f180 are very nearly equal in this amplifier, f180 ≈ f0 dB ≈ 3.332 kHz, which means the gain margin and phase margin are nearly zero.
 The amplifier is borderline stable.

 Figures 8 and 9 illustrate the gain margin and phase margin for a different amount of feedback β.
 The feedback factor is chosen smaller than in Figure 6 or 7, moving the condition | β AOL | = 1 to lower frequency.
 In this example, 1 / β = 77 dB, and at low frequencies AFB ≈ 77 dB as well.